Act of Union 1840: Rebellion of Lower Canada

 After the War of 1812, the elected assembly of Lower Canada was dominated by French Canadians.
-A strong sense of nationalism sprung up among the francophones living in Lower Canada.
+A strong sense of nationalism sprang up among the francophones living in Lower Canada.
 The nationalists were led by Louis-Joseph Papineau, who was a part of what would later be known as the Patriot Party.
 One of its biggest demands was to determine how the colony's revenue would be spent.
-It challenged the authority of the upper house or legislative government.
-As well, the party sought to take control of civil services such as executive council, which advised the sitting governor-general.
+It challenged the authority of the upper house of the legislature.
+As well, the party sought to take control of civil services such as the executive council, which advised the sitting governor-general.

-All of the demands were refuted by the current Governor-General, Earl of Dalhousie, who served as the governor-general of British North America from 1820 to 1828.
-However, in 1828, the Earl of Dalhousie was replaced because of a negative report given by Members of Parliament comprising British reformers who sought to make peace with the Lower Canadian Assembly.
-The next Governor-General was Sir James Kempt, who lasted from 1828 to 1830.
+All the demands were rejected by the Governor General, the Earl of Dalhousie, who was the governor general of British North America from 1820 to 1828.
+However, in 1828, he was replaced because of a negative report given by members of parliament comprising British reformers who sought to make peace with the Lower Canadian Assembly.
+The next governor general was Sir James Kempt, who lasted from 1828 to 1830.
 Kempt's time in office briefly eased tensions between the Patriot Party and the existing government.
-The next two Governor Generals, Lord Aylmer (1830–1835) and Lord Gosford (1835-1838), also sought to reconcile the government with the ever-growing demands of the people.
+The next two governors general, Lord Aylmer (1830–1835) and Lord Gosford (1835–1838), also sought to reconcile the government with the ever-growing demands of the people.
 The situation in Lower Canada continued to worsen, nevertheless.

 The French and the English living in Lower Canada became increasingly polarized from one another, as tensions continue to grow.
 The Patriot Party tried to reason with British rule, including by sending the Ninety-Two Resolutions.
 The British Parliament ignored the resolutions for about three years and then all but dismissed them.

 Eventually, the Patriot Party organized and executed two rebellions, the first in November 1837 and the second in November 1838.
 French and English Patriots battled with British soldiers, French Canadian officers and English Montrealers.
 Both times, a lack of organization and numbers made the Patriots fall within a week of the rebellions' start.

 Rebellion in Upper Canada

-The rebellion that took place in Upper Canada in 1837 was less violent than its counterpoint in Lower Canada had been.
+The rebellion in Upper Canada in 1837 was less violent than its counterpart in Lower Canada had been.
 However, Upper Canadian rebels were equally serious in their demands.
 The main leader of the rebellion was William Lyon Mackenzie.
 Its demands included democratic reform and the end of the rule of privileged oligarchy.

 The rebellion in Upper Canada ran from December 5 to 8.
 The transfer of some of Britain's militia force to Lower Canada inspired rebels to try to seize the government and institute the constitution they had drafted, similar to that of the US Constitution.
 The rebels were dispersed by British arms and a group of government volunteers.